Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

+for $s=2$.
+This defines a family of surface states which interpolate between the identity string field and a surface state projector known as the {\it butterfly} \cite{Gaiotto}.
+There is a lot of interesting theory behind special projectors that we will not describe here.
+As far as it has been pursued, the upshot is that every analytic solution constructed using wedge states has an analogue based on states which interpolate to another chosen special projector.
+The solutions are related through midpoint preserving reparameterizations \cite{RZO}.

 Derivations of an associative algebra come in two kinds: {\it inner derivations}, which take the form of a commutator with some element of the algebra, and {\it outer derivations}, which do not.
-It appears that $\mathcal{L}^-$ is an inner derivation, since we can define a string field $\mathcal{L}^-_L|I\rangle$ which satisfies
+The operator $\d$ can be called an inner derivation, since it can be represented as a star algebra commutator with the string field $K$.\footnote{According to the discussion of subsection \ref{subsec:K}, $K$ would not be considered as part of the wedge algebra since it does not have finite $C^*$ norm.
+For the present discussion we nevertheless consider it to generate an inner derivation.} It might appear from \eq{Lmins} that $\mathcal{L}^-$ can also be realized as an inner derivation,

-In the sliver coordinate frame, $\mathcal{L}^-_L|I\rangle$ is an infinitesimally thin strip containing $2 z T(z)$ integrated vertically on the imaginary axis.
-The subscript $L$ is an old notation, and denotes ``left."
+where $\frac{1}{2}\mathcal{L}$ is an infinitesimally thin strip containing $z T(z)$ integrated vertically on the imaginary axis.
+An equivalent definition is

+where the subscript $L$ indicates that we take the {\it left half} of the operator.
 To explain, let $\mathcal{O}$ be an operator defined by a contour integral of a holomorphic operator $\phi(\xi)$ around the unit circle:

 where $w(\xi)$ is a weight function which is holomorphic in the vicinity of the unit circle.
 The {\it left half} of this operator is defined by the portion of the contour on the positive half of the unit circle: